kyma-project/kyma/docs/04-operation-guides/troubleshooting/evnt-01-eventing-troubleshooting.md

    kubectl -n {NAMESPACE} get subscription {NAME} -o yaml
    ```

-4. Check the controller logs.
+3. Check the controller logs.

-   Check the logs from the Eventing Controller Pod to verify that the event is dispatched.
+   Check the logs from the Eventing Controller Pod for any errors or to verify that the event is dispatched.
    To fetch these logs, run this command:

    ```bash
    kubectl -n kyma-system logs -l app.kubernetes.io/instance=eventing,app.kubernetes.io/name=controller
    ```

-   If the event dispatch log is not present, then the issue could lie with how the event was published.
+   If the event dispatch log `"message":"event dispatched"` is not present for NATS backend, then the issue could lie with how the event was published.